potatoeggy/eifueo/docs/sph4u7.md

 All molecules have a natural frequency at which they absorb radiation from the electromagnetic spectrum and **resonate** at.
 The natural frequency of greenhouse gases is in the infrared region, which is what the Earth re-emits solar radiation as.
 Therefore, greenhouse gases absorb this radiation and them re-emit it in all directions, "trapping" some of the radiation.
 Resonance is also the phenomenon responsible for the protection from ultraviolet radiation by the ozone layer.

+## Photoelectric effect

+**Wave-particle duality** posits that everything can be described as either a particle or a wave, and that all particles will show some wave characteristics and all waves will show some particle characteristics, so really what the hell is happening?

+The photoelectric effect is the phenomenon in which electrons are emitted when electromagnetic radiation hits a material.
+It was theorised that EM radiation travelled in **discrete** energy packets known as **quanta**, which held a defined amount of energy that could not be divided smaller.
+Where $h$ is Planck's constant, $c$ is the speed of light, and $\lambda$ is the wavelength of the light:
+$$E=\frac{hc}{\lambda}$$

+!!! example
+    The application of the photoelectric effect in the real world has led to large advances in technology, such as in **photodiodes** in light sensors — semiconductors where electrons are freed by indicent light to raise the conductivity of the material, and **charged coupled devices** in cameras — the "film" of the modern digital camera.

+It was later observed that for a given material, electrons were ejected when light shone on a surface only if the light's energy/frequency was greater than a certain threshold.
+Below that threshold, electrons were not ejected **regardless** of the intensity of the light.

+Electrons have a "binding energy" that hold them to the nucleus of an atom.
+To release an electron from the nucleus, energy greater than that binding energy must be provided.
+This binding energy, known as the **work function** $W_0$, is therefore the minimum energy required for a surface to eject electrons.

+As such, where $E_k$ is the kinetic energy of the ejected electron, $E_{ph}$ is the energy of the incident photon/radiation, and $W_0$ is the work function of the surface:
+$$E_k=E_{ph}-W_0$$

+Electrons are ejected and thus the photoelectric effect observed **only** if $E_k>0$.
+The equation above shows that the kinetic energy of an ejected electron is determined **only** by the wavelength/frequency of the incident radiation and *not* by the intensity of the light.

+The intensity of incoming radiation effectively represents the number of photons striking per unit area of a surface, so while it does not affect whether electrons are ejected, it affects the **number** of electrons that are ejected *only if they are determined to be ejected*.

+In a light frequency-kinetic energy graph,

+ - the x-intercept represents the **threshold frequency** $f_0$: the minimum frequency required to liberate electrons at all.
+ - the y-intercept represents the **work function** $-W_0$: the "binding energy" of the electrons.

+### Momentum of photons

+It was also observed that during photon-electron collisions that momentum and kinetic energy were conserved, further reinforcing the idea of wave-particle duality of light.
+Where $h$ is Planck's constant, $f_i$ and $f_f$ are the initial and final frequencies of the light, $m$ is the mass of the electron, and $v_{ei}$ and $v_{ef} are the initial and final velocities of the electron:
+$$hf_i+\frac{1}{2}mv^2_{ei}=hf_f + \frac{1}{2}mv^2_{ef}$$

+In general, the momentum of a photon is equal to, where $h$ is Planck's constant and $\lambda$ is the wavelength of the light:
+$$p=\frac{h}{\lambda}$$

 ## Resources

  - [IB Physics Data Booklet](/resources/g11/ib-physics-data-booklet.pdf)